rediris/infrastrukt/README.md

 Foundation, for WordPress, is a blank starter theme with the exceptional capabilities of [ZURB's Foundation Framework](http://foundation.zurb.com/) and [HTML5 Boilerplate](http://html5boilerplate.com/).

-"The ability to simplify means to eliminate the unnecessary so that the necessary may speak. ~ Hans Hofmann, Introduction to the Bootstrap, 1993"
+"The ability to simplify means to eliminate the unnecessary so that the necessary may speak." ~ Hans Hofmann, Introduction to the Bootstrap, 1993

 ## Features